moosepi/amq-scripts/README.md

 - sometimes s/a boxes seem to not submit properly
   - likely due to mashing enter on dropdown not interacting properly?
   - temp fix for users: after inputting everything go to each box and press enter
-  - could look into submitting when changing box
+  - maybe submit when changing box?

 TODO (nice to have):